 Is the air quality good in India?

-As of November 20, 2025, air quality in India remains very poor, with major cities experiencing "unhealthy" to "hazardous" levels and dangerously high PM2.5 concentrations, posing serious health risks to residents, especially children and the elderly.
+As of January 5, 2026, air quality in India remains poor, with major cities experiencing "unhealthy" to "very unhealthy" levels and high PM2.5 concentrations, posing serious health risks to residents, especially children and the elderly.

-Many urban centers this morning (local time) have recorded AQI readings above 200, prompting health warnings.
+By 9:00 AM (India Standard Time), many urban centers have recorded AQI readings above 200, prompting health warnings.
 Residents are advised to limit outdoor activity, keep windows closed, wear masks when outside, and use air purifiers indoors.

 While conditions remain poor, India’s average PM2.5 concentration in 2024 was 50.6 µg/m3, equivalent to an AQI of 138, classified as “unhealthy for sensitive groups".
-This level is nearly 11 times higher than the WHO annual guideline of 5 µg/m3, making India the world’s 5th most polluted country in 2024.
+This level is nearly 11 times higher than the WHO annual guideline of 5 µg/m3, placing India fifth globally in the 2024 World Air Quality Report.

-Air quality map of India and neighboring countries on the morning of November 20, 2025.
-Source IQAir.
+Air quality map of India and neighboring countries on the morning of January 5, 2026.
+Source: IQAir.

 Which cities are affected by bad air quality in India?